 360-degree Interactive Environments

 PolarPASS has developed a series of interactive environments using immersive imagery and video collected in the field in Greenland.
 The environments only require a computer and internet, and lead students through the town of Kangerlussuaq and the glaciated environments nearby.
+All PolarPASS 360-degree interactive environment website links are provided within the curriculum and also available together via the CIRES Education & Outreach website.

 Geographic Information System (GIS) Learning

 There are many valuable applications for GIS skills in today's workforce.
 PolarPASS modules incorporate GIS learning via the use of the open source QGIS software.
-For Modules 1 and 2, PolarPASS also uses the QGreenland data package, which provides student with a rich environment of authentic scientific data.
+For Modules 1 and 2, PolarPASS also uses the QGreenland data package, which provides students with a rich environment of authentic scientific data.
 New to GIS?
 QGIS and QGreenland have extensive tutorial information and PolarPASS GIS activities have been successfully taught by educators who are themselves new to GIS software.